jw-lin/cbeam/docs/_sources/mmi.rst

     [6.59948619e-01 3.83775210e-05 -5.32959493e-01 2.76286527e-05 -3.80385142e-01 3.48737666e-05 2.56268483e-01 3.06148543e-05]

 The total power of the above turns out to be less than 1, indicating that some power will be lost to radiative modes.
-These losses can be mitigated by tapering the access waveguide, though this is outside the scope of the example.
+These losses can be mitigated by tapering the access waveguide (like the tapered box fiber in :doc:`fib`), though this is outside the scope of the example.

 propagation
 -----------